DevDecoder/HIDDevices/readme.md

   focussed window, so console applications/background services don't appear to work!
 This is not a bug in this library, although I have been unable to find where this 'feature' is documented.
 It affects the "Microsoft XBox One for Windows Controller".
+* When changing from version 3.x to version 4.0, the `Usage`s and `UsagePage`s were split into their own NuGet, see "[Migrating to Version 4](#migrating-to-version-4)" for the justification and an explanation of breaking changes.

 # Installation